SallaApp/twilight-vscode-extension/README.md

   </a>
   <h1 align="center">Twilight VSCode Extension</h1>
   <p align="center">
-    Your easy, creative way to use Salla's Twilight Theme Engine in VSCode.
+    The intelligent tooling to use Salla's Twilight Theme Engine in your VSCode editor.
     <br />
     <a href="https://salla.dev/"><strong>Explore our blogs »</strong></a>
     <br />